Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

 The suppression of odd Shapiro steps is an expected signature of the presence of a MBS.
 The ABS spectrum of a conventional Josephson junction is $2\pi$-periodic, leading to a $2\pi$-periodic current phase relationship and Shapiro steps at voltages $V=nhf/2e$ for integer $n$.
-The $2\pi$-periodicity results from an avoided crossing of the two branches of the lowest-energy ABS at $\phi=\pi$ (Fig.~\ref{fig1}(d)), a consequence of scattering in the junction or at interfaces.
+The $2\pi$-periodicity results from an avoided crossing of the two branches of the lowest-energy ABS at $\phi=\pi$ (Fig.~\ref{1e}), a consequence of scattering in the junction or at interfaces.
 However, contact to a superconductor is expected to induce effective $p$-wave pairing in a topological insulator~\cite{fu2008}, and a junction between $p$-wave superconductors should support a pair of Majorana bound states~\cite{kitaev2001,fu2009,lutchyn2010}.
-At $\phi=\pi$ and $3\pi$, the two Majorana bound states do not couple and are therefore bound to zero energy (Fig.~\ref{fig1}(d)).
+At $\phi=\pi$ and $3\pi$, the two Majorana bound states do not couple and are therefore bound to zero energy.
 Because these states differ in fermion parity (unlike ABS, which tunnel charge $2e$), this picture should be valid provided the Majorana modes are spatially separated and there are no quasiparticle excitations~\cite{kane2015}, requiring $k_BT\ll \Delta_\text{BCS}$.

 The junction's current-phase relationship therefore gains a $4\pi$-periodic component, which coexists with the $2\pi$-periodic term~\cite{kwon2004}.
-At high RF power and frequency, the $2\pi$ component is expected to dominate, but at low RF power and frequency, the $4\pi$ component may dominate, leading to a suppression of Shapiro steps with odd $n$~\cite{lecalvez2019}.
+At high RF power and frequency, the $2\pi$ component is expected to dominate the junction dynamics, but at low RF power and frequency, the $4\pi$ component may dominate, leading to a suppression of Shapiro steps with odd $n$~\cite{lecalvez2019}.

-The observation of suppressed odd Shapiro steps does not necessarily imply the presence of a Majorana mode.
-The lowest Shapiro steps can be suppressed at low RF power in underdamped junctions~\cite{park2021}, as well as in overdamped junctions with substantial self-heating~\cite{dececco2016,shelly2020}.
+The observation of suppressed odd Shapiro steps does not necessarily imply the presence of a Majorana mode, yet the known alternative mechanisms do not apply to our devices.
+First, the lowest Shapiro steps can be suppressed at low RF power in underdamped junctions~\cite{park2021}, as well as in overdamped junctions with substantial self-heating~\cite{dececco2016,shelly2020}.
 The small capacitance and lack of hysteresis in our junctions is not consistent with these effects; furthermore, these effects cannot suppress the third step while leaving the second step intact.
-Suppression of the first and third Shapiro steps due to Landau-Zener transitions (LZTs) between upper and lower ABS branches near $\phi=\pi$ (Fig.~\ref{fig1}(e)) has been predicted~\cite{Billangeon2007, dominguez2012} and recently observed in a lateral Josephson junction based on a topologically trivial \ce{InAs} weak link~\cite{shabani2021}, enabled by exceptionally high interface transparency.
-The probability of an LZT is